CEN3031-Essie/Essie/README.md

 ```bash
 $ npm install gulp -g
 ```
+## Setting up your mongodb
+If you haven't already signed up for a mongolab account, do so at www.mlab.com.
+Once you do that, hit create new to create a new database. you will most probably create an AWS single-node sandbox.
+Give the database a name and create it.
+Once it is created you should be able to see it under MongoDB Deployments on the homepage.
+Navigate to that database and look for the MongoDB URI.
+This URI is what you will use to connect your mean app to the mongoDB.
+Copy that line and replace <dbuser> and <dbpassword> with your username and password (replace the <>'s too).
+Within your ESSIE file folder, go to the folder path: config/env/development.js On line 7 replace the comment "uri goes here" with the uri of your db contained in a string.
+You should be ready to go.

+NOTE: This will not be the way to properly establish your mongo connection for final production.
+When doing it this way your mongo uri is openly shown in your github.
+There are two solutions to this.
+One is to add your development.js file to your .gitignore file so it will not be pushed to your gitHub.
+The other is to figure out the implementation of environmental variables which is contained locally within your computer.
+Consult with the TA's about the best approach.
+The method provided here is a simple means of getting started quicker.

 ## Downloading MEAN.JS
 There are several ways you can get the MEAN.JS boilerplate: